 Please be aware that Ransom Center events may be photographed and/or filmed.
 Your attendance constitutes your authorization for the Center to use your photograph, voice, or other likeness for purposes related to the mission of the Ransom Center, including but not limited to marketing and promotion in print and electronic forms.

 Please request ASL or ADA accommodation at least five business days in advance by contacting Danielle Sigler at 512-232-5170 or email.

 The contents of these presentations reflect the opinions of the speakers and do not necessarily represent the views of the Harry Ransom Center and/or The University of Texas at Austin.

-Please be aware that the Ransom Center's Charles Nelson Prothro Theater has limited seating.
+Please be aware that the Ransom Center's Charles Nelson Prothro Theater seats 125.
+Some events require Ransom Center membership; see event description for details.
 Line forms upon arrival of the first patron, and doors open 30 minutes in advance.
-Many programs are webcast live.